burnpiro/erdem.pl/content/posts/2019/2019-12-27-Tensorflow-Sequence-Dataset-from-scratch/Tensorflow-Sequence-Dataset-from-scratch.md

 ValueError: invalid literal for int() with base 10: '0--Parade/0_Parade_Parade_0_630.jpg\n'
 ```

 Did we make a mistake in the code?
-No we didn't.
+No, we didn't.
 We just didn't explore our dataset carefully enough.
-If we jump to our __.txt__ file and find line with that sentence it's much clearer what just happen.
+If we jump to our __.txt__ file and find the line with that sentence it's much clearer what just happen.

 ```
 0--Parade/0_Parade_Parade_0_452.jpg